elastic/apm-agent-nodejs/README.md

 - **Env:** `OPBEAT_HOSTNAME`

-The OS hostname is automatically logged along with all errors (you can see it under the "Environment" tab on each error.
+The OS hostname is automatically logged along with all errors (you can see it under the "Environment" tab on each error).
 If you want to overwrite this, use this option.

 ### logLevel